caserta80/wordpress-ubuntu-setup/installation/ubuntu-install.md

 define( 'SECURE_AUTH_SALT', 'put your unique phrase here' );
 define( 'LOGGED_IN_SALT',   'put your unique phrase here' );
 define( 'NONCE_SALT',       'put your unique phrase here' );

 Delete those lines (ctrl+k will delete a line each time you press the sequence).
 Then replace with the content of https://api.wordpress.org/secret-key/1.1/salt/.
 (This address is a randomiser that returns completely random keys each time it is opened.)
 This step is important to ensure that your site is not vulnerable to “known secrets” attacks.

-Save and close the configuration file by typing ctrl+x followed by y then enter
+Save and close the configuration file.